aforward9600/pokemonpalette/README.md

 	- changed to Typeless to play nicer with AI routine 3 (it ignores the type chart regardless)
   - Rest's sleep condition increased to 3 turns since attacking on wakeup is allowed.
   - Acid armor does not make its user disappear
+  - Metronome now classified as a typeless special damage move to play better with the AI

 - Adjustment to stat mods, conditions, and items
   - Sleep does not prevent choosing a move